l2fprod/ibmcloud-vpc-openvpn/README.md

    ```
    cd ansible
    ```
-1. Install ansible dependencies
+1. Install ansible dependencies:
    ```
    ansible-galaxy install -r requirements.yml
    ```
-1. To confirm ansible configuration, ping all hosts
+1. To confirm ansible configuration, ping all hosts:
    ```
    ansible all -m ping -i inventory -v
    ```
+   > This only works for hosts that have the generated SSH key included in their authorized_keys.
+If you are using the module with an existing VPC and instances, you need to add the generated key to each instances or to change the ansible config to use your own private key.
-1. Install OpenVPN on the bastion
+1. Install OpenVPN on the bastion:
    ```
    ansible-playbook -i inventory playbook-openvpn.yml
    ```